NOTE: More photos to come if I can find them and scan off the slides - I purchased a slide scanner in January 2011 and will do soon

 In the afternoon was the Gymkhana.
 This was a horse race meeting.
 This was a great event, with PG and Dave Rothwell backing a 25 to one winner.
 There were a number of races on the dirt racecourse.
 The place was packed and we had a fantastic time.
 There were even bookmakers.

-At some time, Dr Ashok Rathore, our pest animal poison expert, arrived in Tibooburra to cook dinner (ironic given his position) for a wedding that was being held to coincide with the Centenary.
-They had lived together for 17 years so I suppose they thought this was the right time.
+At some time, Dr Ashok Rathore, NPWS's pest animal poison expert, arrived in Tibooburra to cook dinner (ironic given his position) for a wedding that was being held to coincide with the Centenary.
+The local couple had lived together for 17 years so I suppose they thought this was the right time.

 Sunday 6 September 1981